-The institution-set-standards concerning the areas of student success, student retention and persistence, program completion, and student learning contain thresholds that campus should not fall below.
-Institution-set-standards were established in 2013/2014, dialogue began in College Council, Academic Senate and the Online Program Committee.
-In February 2014, the Academic Senate finalized the Institution-Set Standard for course completion, degrees awarded, certificates awarded, and transfer; the standard is set at the standard deviation below the mean over a seven year period.
-College Council endorsed the Institution set-standards on 3/12/14.
+Institution-set standards were established in 2013-2014 for student success, student retention and persistence, program completion, and student learning; dialogue began in College Council, Academic Senate, and the Online Program Committee.
+In February 2014, the Academic Senate finalized the institution-set standard for course completion, degrees awarded, certificates awarded, and transfer; the standard is set at the standard deviation below the mean over a seven-year period.
+College Council endorsed the institution-set standards on March 12, 2014 (2.35).
+The campus is expected to meet or exceed the institution-set standards.

-Institution Set-Standard is the standard deviation below the mean over a 7 year period.
+The institution-set standard is the standard deviation below the mean over a seven-year period (see Table 16).